Decide what to capture and how

 - business applications/systems–client management database, infrastructure maintenance system etc. (e.g. audit logs, data files, system change requests)

-Any records formally captured must be full and accurate records.
+Any records formally captured must be complete and reliable records.

 To help you decide what you need to capture, ask yourself: